 Citing academic studies, Heffernan noted: “We conform because to do so seems to give our life meaning.
 This is so fundamental a part of our evolutionary make-up that it is strong enough to make us give the wrong answers to questions, and strong enough to make us disregard moral lessons absorbed since childhood.7

 This has three consequences.
 Firstly, corporate D&I initiatives can make people feel exposed, when what they want is to blend in.
 “When you’re from an ethnic minority, you’re already incredibly visible.
 D&I initiatives can intensify that feeling of being different,” says Vaidehee Sachdev, people pillar lead and senior impact analyst at Aviva Investors.

 Secondly, managers often feel irked by those who express different viewpoints, which in large part explains their tendency to hire, sponsor and promote those most like themselves, and put unconscious pressure on dissenters to conform.

 Thirdly, people from different backgrounds who make it in elite professions tend to shed their identity to fit in.

 Class tends to be self-sustaining

-Our desire for conformity, enhanced by a greater lack of familiarity across social classes, means that in professions dominated by high SES individuals like finance, the self-presentational baggage or cultural capital of a privileged class background becomes a dominant behavioural code we unconsciously tend to misrecognise as merit, intelligence and sophistication.14
+Our desire for conformity, enhanced by a greater lack of familiarity across social classes, means that in professions dominated by high socioeconomic individuals like finance, the self-presentational baggage or cultural capital of a privileged class background becomes a dominant behavioural code we unconsciously tend to misrecognise as merit, intelligence and sophistication.8

-Support for greater social mobility is also hindered by a lack of clarity around what defines socioeconomic status, how to measure socioeconomic diversity in the workplace, how to make a formal business case for it and what actions are necessary.
+Support for greater social mobility is also hindered by a lack of clear and simple definitions around socioeconomic status itself, how to measure socioeconomic diversity in the workplace, how to make a formal business case for it and what actions are necessary.

 We need more and better data.
 We need to give it time and attention